Tender notification: Similar processes

+Invitation to tender is also a similar process to a tender notification.
+The major difference is the institution or organisation who created the tender chooses whom to invite, often in the form of a closed tender, following the award of the contract the contracting authority can then publish a notice announcing that a contract has been awarded following a closed tender.
+Different jurisdictions have different names for these notices, in the EU they are called Voluntary Ex-Ante Transparency Notices (VEAT) and in the UK they are now known as Transparency Notices.
+Outside Europe, similar mechanisms exist.
+In Canada, an Advance Contract Award Notice (ACAN) serves as a public announcement of intent to award a contract directly, allowing suppliers to challenge within a fixed period.
+In the United States, agencies must publish a Justification & Approval (J&A) document for non-competitive awards under the Federal Acquisition Regulation.
+Other jurisdictions, such as Singapore, India, and South Korea, require publication of sole-source awards, though typically on an ex post basis rather than in advance.

 Benefits

 Tender notifications (sometimes called tender alerts), provide the client with given tender information that they desire.
 This is often delivered in the form of an email notification, saving the client visiting multiple websites to check for updates on potential clients.
 Most repacks provide both private and public sector tender opportunities.
 The idea is that tender notification systems deliver tender opportunities to the company, dramatically reducing the amount of time spent looking for these tenders.
 Many governments have in the recent years actively published tender information in compliance with the Open Data Contracting Standard (OCDS), freely viewable by the public.
 With the advent of big data analytics, such public data is processed and presented as procurement spend analytics reports by tender information consolidators.
 Such spend analytics reports will provide rich insights into government expenditure pattern which the vendors and the government policy makers can use to plan their activities.